John II Drugeth: Career in Hungary

 John Drugeth and his family were invited from Naples to Hungary by King Charles I in order to inherit the wealth and power of Philip Drugeth, who died in 1327.
 While John succeeded his brother as Palatine of Hungary, William, who was in his twenties, inherited his late uncle's wealth and large-scale province in Northeast Hungary, instantly becoming the richest and most powerful magnate in the Kingdom of Hungary.
 There is no mention of John in the Hungarian contemporary records until 1343, probably because of his minority.
 When the childless William compiled his last testament in August 1330, where he designated as the heir of all of his possessions his younger brother Nicholas under the principle of primogeniture (i.e. the youngest brother John II was excluded from the inheritance).
+John belonged to the entourage of his king Charles into the Kingdom of Naples in 1333, where the Hungarian monarch negotiated with his uncle Robert, King of Naples.

 King Charles and William Drugeth died within weeks in 1342.
-As William had no male descendants, Nicholas would have inherit his large wealth and power in Northeast Hungary, but as a result of court intrigues, the newly enthroned Louis I confiscated the vast majority of the inheritance, while the Drugeths were deprived from power.
+As William had no male descendants, Nicholas would have inherited his large wealth and power in Northeast Hungary, but as a result of court intrigues, the newly enthroned Louis I confiscated the vast majority of the inheritance, while the Drugeths were deprived from power.
 On 7 January 1343, a court hearing was held, where Nicholas and John II – i.e. he had reached the age of majority by then – submitted a charter in order to prove their right to William's heritage.
 As a result, the brothers were given back three castles – Barkó (Brekov, Slovakia), Jeszenő (Jasenov, Slovakia) and Nevicke (Nevytske, Ukraine) – out of the nine that they used to have, and they were virtually pushed back within the territory of Ung and Zemplén counties, a relatively uninhabited area at the northeast corner of the kingdom.
 Nicholas and John became the possessors of the Homonna lordship in Zemplén County, which consisted of 22 villages, including its centre Homonna (Humenné, Slovakia).
 Following that John appeared in contemporary documents solely in his older brother's companion in various estate matters and litigations in the next decade, for instance during a pro-longed lawsuit between them and the chapter of Lelesz (Leles).